 PEPCID AC (famotidine) by Johnson & Johnson is histamine h2 receptor antagonists [moa].
 First approved in 1999.

-PEPCID AC (famotidine) is an oral histamine H2 receptor antagonist approved in 1999 for treating gastroesophageal reflux disease, heartburn, and peptic ulcer disease.
-It works by blocking histamine-mediated gastric acid secretion, reducing stomach acid production.
-The product is available as an over-the-counter tablet formulation.
+PEPCID AC (famotidine) is an oral H2-receptor antagonist approved in 1999 for treating acid reflux, heartburn, and peptic ulcer disease.
+It works by reducing gastric acid secretion, providing symptomatic relief in patients with gastroesophageal reflux and related conditions.
+This is a mature, widely-available over-the-counter medication.

 Histamine H2 Receptor Antagonists